 You can show your support for your local businesses and attractions by visiting them when the restrictions get lifted.
 Keep your tourism dollars in your local community and help them get back on their feet once things start to get back to normal.
 Get out, explore, and discover some of the great things that there are to do right in your own backyard – as a tourist.

 While you will have to investigate some of the things to do that are specific to your town or city, the City of Guelph, Ontario, is where we call home.
 These are some of the best things to do in Guelph that you can enjoy if you want to play tourist in your backyard.

 There is certainly no shortage of culture, art, and history in the city of Guelph.

 The Art Gallery of Guelph

 The Art Gallery of Guelph is home to a vast collection of works of art from many Canadian and international artists, including an extensive selection of works by First Nations artists.
-The grounds of the art gallery consist of a 2.5-acre sculpture garden featuring over 40 gorgeous works by Canadian sculptors.
+The art gallery grounds consist of a 2.5-acre sculpture garden featuring over 40 gorgeous works by Canadian sculptors.
 It is the most comprehensive outdoor art collection at a Canadian institution.
-Walk around the yard and find your favourite piece – from the cute and whimsical, to the thought-provoking.
-The Begging Bear -which stands out in front of the AGG, has become something of a Guelph icon.
+Walk around the yard and find your favourite piece – from the cute and whimsical to the thought-provoking.
+The Begging Bear -which stands out in front of the AGG, has become a Guelph icon.